UBC is a Place of Engagement

 Engagement is a part of UBC’s vision and is one of the core commitments within UBC’s Strategic Plan, Shaping UBC’s Next Century.
 The university enters into relationships where decisions about means and ends are made collaboratively, costs and benefits are shared, and learning is reciprocal.

 UBC students, faculty, staff and alumni continue to enhance every part of society—in building a more just world and in advancing human knowledge and economic prosperity through innovation.
 UBC aims to drive recognition of community-university engagement as both foundational to excellent teaching, learning and research, and critical to enhancing economic, social and cultural well-being.
+The CE Concept Paper, a foundational document, guides how we advance reciprocal community engagement.

 UBC Vancouver and Okanagan